Farmers Are Using Technology to Adapt to a Changing Climate

-Growing up in Denmark, I’m old enough to remember when it was more clear if it was summer or winter.
-As schoolkids, we were taught about the threat of a new ice age.
+Grandir au Danemark, I’m old enough to remember when it was more clear if it was summer or winter.
+As schoolkids, on nous a appris la menace d'un nouvelle ère glaciaire.

-A lot has happened since then.
-Today, we don’t worry about “global cooling” but rather “global warming”—or what we’re now calling “climate change,” in a term that is vague enough to capture either trend.

-Our chief concern nowadays, of course, is the prospect of a hotter earth.
-The August report from the UN-sponsored Intergovernmental Panel on Climate Change (IPCC) warned that without immediate action, the planet’s temperatures by the end of the 21st century could rise by two degrees Celsius.
+Il s'est passé beaucoup de choses depuis.
+Aujourd'hui, nous ne nous préoccupons pas du "refroidissement global" mais plutôt du "réchauffement global" - ou de ce que nous appelons maintenant "le changement climatique," dans un terme suffisamment vague pour saisir l'une ou l'autre tendance.

+Notre principale préoccupation aujourd'hui, bien sûr, est la perspective d'une terre plus chaude.
+Le mois d'août rapport du Groupe d'experts intergouvernemental sur l'évolution du climat parrainé par l'ONU (GIEC) averti que sans action immédiate, les températures de la planète d'ici la fin du 21e siècle pourraient augmenter de deux degrés Celsius.

 The IPCC’s new report contains the usual forecasts about a blighted future, prompting reporters to write sensationalistic stories about the need for radical steps to save the planet.
 Farmers like me have been taking a beating: We use too much gas, devote too many resources to meat production, and so on—and one journalist now seeks a “cow tax.»

 Amid this fear and negativity, I’m forced to wonder whether warming would be entirely bad.
 It could extend the growing season in northern latitudes and give options to grow other crops, which could improve the world’s overall food security.
-Then again, new pests could create unforeseen challenges.
+Là encore, new pests could create unforeseen challenges.
 There are always tradeoffs.

 We should put our faith in the human ability to adapt.

 People are capable of amazing innovations.
 Just look at the Netherlands, where about one-third of the country sits below sea level.
-With a system of dykes, pumps, and dunes, however, the ingenious Dutch have converted much of this into productive farmland.
-As a headline in the New York Times once put it: “The Dutch Have Solutions to Rising Seas.”

-We’ll come up with other answers to the challenges of climate change, too.

-On my farm, for instance, we’ve shifted away from conventional moldboard tillage to a no-till concept.
-Instead of turning over the dirt in our fields, a strategy used to kill weeds, we’ve started to leave the dirt in place and guard it with cover crops.
-This way, we guard against soil erosion and protect the nutrients that our commodity crops need.
+With a system of dykes, pumps, and dunes, pourtant, les ingénieux hollandais ont converti une grande partie de ces terres en terres agricoles productives.
+Comme un titre du New York Times l'a dit un jour: "Les Hollandais ont des solutions à la montée des mers.»

 Our system’s success also depends on access to crop-protection products—another technology that has revolutionized farming in recent decades.